FAQ Transfer Students

 Information about financial aid can be found here

 - The JPCatholic Transfer Office is available to assist students with selecting transferable courses, and students are encouraged to work closely with the Transfer Office to understand and optimize transfer credit, both leading up to and during the process of evaluating transfer coursework.

 - The Transfer Office reviews possible transfer credit after acceptance to JPCatholic.
 Transfer credit awards are contingent upon submission of official transcripts with final grades for all coursework.

 - If you are interested in transferring to JPCatholic, please complete the application for admission and submit your official college transcripts and AP/CLEP exam scores from the College Board.

 - The student is solely responsible for providing JPCatholic with the required information for the credits that they have already earned at another institution of higher learning.
 Once the Transfer Office reviews the applicant's transcripts; the student will be contacted with the details of the evaluation.

 - Except for one-to-one course substitutions, credit conversion from semester to quarter equals semester course credits multiplied by 1.5, i.e. (Semester Credits) x 1.5 = (Quarter Credits).
 One-to-one course substitutions transfer as 3 quarter credits.

 - Transfer credit totals in each category of the requirements for a degree must be divisible by 3.
 If the transfer credit total in a particular category is not divisible by 3, then the credit will be rounded down to the nearest multiple of 3.
 For example, 13.5 transfer credits would be rounded down to 12 transfer credits.

-- Up to 90 quarter credits maximum can transfer.
+- Up to 90 quarter credits maximum can transfer for undergraduate students.
 Transfer students may join the JPCatholic academic program as up to and including first-quarter junior status.